loopbio/imgstore/README.md

 ## Installing from source and with all dependencies

  * git clone this repository
- * Linux:
  * `conda env create -f environment.yml`
- * MacOSX / Windows
-   * `conda env create -f environment-mac-windows.yml`

 Note: conda will install Python3 by default.
 If you wish to install Python2 add `python=2` to the command, e.g. `conda env create -f environment-mac-windows.yml python=2`

 ## Installing only IMGStore and using system dependencies

 We recommend installing *IMGStore* **dependencies** using the conda package manager, however it is possible to create a virtual env which uses your system OpenCV install.
+The

 ```sh
 # generate virtual env